 Latest Developments on Pradhan Mantri Gramin Awaas Yojana

-According to the latest reports, targets set for FY 2020-end may be missed.
-In the Annual Budget of 2020, the Finance Minister had said that this scheme had sufficient funds released.
-Independent studies show that some states have missed their completion deadline, which is one among various reasons why the overall deadline may have to be postponed.
+Independent studies show that some states have missed their completion deadline, which is one of the various reasons why the overall deadline may have to be postponed.

 The Central Government has also approved the initiation of an all-new Mason Training Initiative, which is likely to accelerate scheme implementation.